mpatibandla/Euler_54_Poker_Hands/README.md

 If you are someone new to Poker and never played Poker like me, https://en.wikipedia.org/wiki/List_of_poker_hands helped me alot while working on this problem.

+Sometimes the formatting is messed up, you can find the same detail here: https://projecteuler.net/problem=54

 In the card game poker, a hand consists of five cards and are ranked, from lowest to highest, in the following way: